wp-plugins/gspeech/readme.txt

 * Ability to set custom style and language for each TTS block.
 * Customizable TTS block styles.

-= Usage - Creating Text to Speech blocks.=
+= Usage - Creating Text to Speech blocks. =

 * ***Basic structure*** - If you want the speaker to appear after the text, do the following.
 {gspeech}Text to speech{/gspeech}

 * ***Structure with parameters*** - You can specify custom styles and language for each Text to Speech block.
 {gspeech style=2 language=en}Custom text to speech{/gspeech}

-* ***GSpeech structure with all parameters will be***

-{gspeech style=2 language=en autoplay=1 speechtimeout=0 registered=0 selector=anyselector event=anyevent hidespeaker=1}welcome{/gspeech}
+* ***GSpeech structure with all parameters will be*** {gspeech style=2 language=en autoplay=1 speechtimeout=0 registered=0 selector=anyselector event=anyevent hidespeaker=1}welcome{/gspeech}

 For more details, please read the [Documentation](http://2glux.com/projects/gspeech/documentation).